 - Characteristics of a Healthy Relationship

 - Safest Sex and the Benefits of Marriage

 - Making Jesus the center while pursuing sexual integrity

 This 3 to 4-day presentation is offered cost-free.

 We have 2 faith-based presentation series for youth groups or other youth organizations.
 Both series are designed to motivate youth with the message of sexual integrity.
 As the best education on sex comes not from lecturing but including them in the dialogue, these are created to focus on conversation and discussion.

-This 3-part series will paint the grand picture seen in scripture and go beyond the ‘just don’t do it’ rhetoric and explore God’s grand design for sex as the sex-maker.
+This presentation will paint the grand picture seen in scripture and go beyond the ‘just don’t do it’ rhetoric and explore God’s grand design for sex as the sex-maker.
 The students will build a foundation for future conversations on sex and relationship that stay centered on Jesus Christ.
-This 1 and a half hour presentation can be broken up into two weeks, or customized to fit your youth group.
+This 1 hour presentation can be broken up into two weeks, or customized to fit your youth group.

 Part 1: What does the Bible say about sex?